Thirumala542/BANK-NOTE-AUTHENTICATION/README.md

 -->Dockers are used to solve the above problem, in dockers the concept of virtualization is used i.e on top of the operating system we create dockers and each dockers as its won properties, id,root folder, Network Configuration i.e Port Number etc. For example we crated 6 dockers on top of the operating system App A,App B,App C,App D,App E,App F. If App C is not utilized more App A,App B,App D,App E,App F can utilize the resouces of App C.

-### Dockers with Machine Learning:-
+### Dockers with Machine Learning
 Whenever we create project in conda environment we usually create new environment with library mentioned in requirement.txt  i.e it looks like we are creating separte virtual machine with library mentioned in requirement.txt.
 After creating environment, we create the environment as docker container.
 This container can be deployed anywhere.

 class o represnets fraud & class 1 represents not a fraud.